soystargaze/Vitamin/README.md

 - `vitamin.module.carry_on` - Allows the use of the Carry On module.
 - `vitamin.module.crop_protection` - Allows the use of the Crop Protection module.
 - `vitamin.module.death_chest` - Allows the use of the Death Chest module.
+- `vitamin.module.death_map` - Allows the use of the Death Map module.
 - `vitamin.module.elevator` - Allows the use of the Elevator module.
 - `vitamin.module.elytra_armor` - Allows the use of the Elytra Armor module.
 - `vitamin.module.enchants_back` - Allows the use of the Enchants Back module.